xdien/mix-fit-client/docs/ENVIRONMENT_CONFIGURATION_INTEGRATION.md

 **File**: `frontend/shared/app_config/lib/app_config.dart`

-The legacy `AppConfig` class has been updated to work with the new environment configuration system while maintaining backward compatibility:
+The `AppConfig` class has been updated to work with the new environment configuration system while maintaining backward compatibility:

 ```dart
 class AppConfig {